Find Nice Country Walks Near London for a Day Out

 Finish: Eastbourne Station

 Getting There: Two trains an hour (one an hour on Sunday) go from London Victoria to Seaford, changing at Lewes.
 The journey time is 1 hour, 27-34 minutes.
 There are two direct trains hourly from Eastbourne to Victoria (only one on Sunday, change at Brighton for the other).
 The journey time is one hour 29 minutes.
 If you are driving, you can park at Seaford or Exceat and get a bus back at the end of the walk from Eastbourne.
 You can also park in Lewes and catch trains to Seaford and back from Eastbourne.

 The Park Circular Walk at Ankerwycke

 This is a very leisurely stroll through the park at Ankerwycke.
-The path is generally flat and it is perfect for a relaxed Sunday afternoon excursion.
+The path is generally flat, perfect for a relaxed Sunday afternoon excursion.
 This walk takes you across pretty meadows.
-Enjoy spotting woodpeckers, dragonflies or a carpet of snowdrops in the spring!
-The most fascinating part of this walk is that you will find a 2,000-year-old Ankerwycke Yew at the end of the walk.
+Enjoy spotting woodpeckers, dragonflies, or a carpet of snowdrops in the spring!
+The fascinating part of this walk is finding a 2,000-year-old Ankerwycke Yew at the end of the walk.

 Distance: 1km (.6 miles)